 If you still cannot cough up sputum, your doctor will do a bronchoscopy to collect sputum directly from your lungs.

 Bronchoscopy is a simple procedure that takes about 30 to 60 minutes.
-It is often done in the doctor’s office, and the patient usually remains awake.
+It’s often done in the doctor’s office while the person is awake.

-Do not to take medicines that thin your blood the day before your bronchoscopy.
-These medicines include aspirin, Motrin, Advil, and Aleve.
-You may take Tylenol if needed for pain.
-You will also be asked not to eat or drink anything the night before the procedure.
+You may take acetaminophen (Tylenol) if needed for pain.
+You’ll also be asked not to eat or drink anything the night before the procedure.

 Bronchoscopy is performed as follows: